Ever gone to do a ‘number 2’ and you feel pain while at it or after? It makes you wonder why on earth pooping should be this painful.

 Now that we have discussed the signs of constipation, let’s go on to debunk 5 popular lies that you might have heard about constipation:

-You may be having constipation which is caused by your emotions, stress, anxiety or even depression.
+- You may be having constipation which is caused by your emotions, stress, anxiety or even depression.
 There are several ways by which your body physically manifests your thoughts and emotion.
-One of this is the feelings of anxiety you may experience just before an interview or a presentation.
+One of these is the feelings of anxiety you may experience just before an interview or a presentation.

 What to do to prevent and relieve constipation